jlaumonier/mlsurvey/doc/projectmanagement.md

 * use Jupyter, AppMode, Bokeh, bqplot... to interactively visualize data and results

 ## Current
-* workflow for multiple datasets
+* workflow for multiple datasets, algo and split

 ## Done
 * Git repository : local